Abhi17Rj/FaceMask_Detector/README.md

 # FaceMask_Detector
- A CNN model to detect face masks
+ A CNN model to detect whether a person is wearing face mask or no mask.